capmeth/acid/docsite/docs/configuration/options.md

 ACID will look for a `#bundle` specifier here and import its named exports into a variable named `bundle` for CoBEs.

-So if your app's export bundle is named *my-app-bundle.js*, make sure the file gets copied to `outputDir` (you can do this via `copy` setting), and then
+So if your app's export bundle is named *my-app-bundle.js*, make sure the file gets copied to `output.dir` (you can do this via `copy` setting), and then

 ```js
 importMap: